 The following schedule assumes a May graduation.

 - You may choose to take a graduate-level course or 400-level senior seminar in the fall or spring semester.
 This course must be a minimum of 3 credit hours on a topic relevant to the thesis.
+This course must be approved by the Honors Director.*

 - You must assemble an honors thesis committee that includes your faculty advisor (the committee chair) and two other Emory faculty members.**